pulp/pulp/docs/sphinx/user-guide/qpid.rst

 General
 ^^^^^^^

 #.
-The QPID broker (qpidd) logs in ``/var/log/messages`` by default.
+The Qpid broker (qpidd) logs in ``/var/log/messages`` by default.

 #.
-Pulp server logs QPID connection information in ``/var/log/pulp/pulp.log``
+Pulp server logs Qpid connection information in ``/var/log/pulp/pulp.log``

 #.
-The consumer agent (goferd) logs QPID connection information in ``/var/log/gofer/agent.log``
+The consumer agent (goferd) logs Qpid connection information in ``/var/log/gofer/agent.log``

 #.
 Make sure you've copied the client key and certificate to each consumer.

 #.
 Make sure you have restarted the services involved: httpd, qpidd and pulp-agent.

 #.
 Make sure the firewall on the Pulp server is configured to permit TCP on port 5671
    or that it's disabled.

 #.
 Make sure that SELinux is disabled or that the pulp-selinux RPM is installed on the
    Pulp server.

 Log Messages Explained
 ^^^^^^^^^^^^^^^^^^^^^^

 ``connection refused``
    Log messages containing ``connection refused`` most likely indicate firewall and/or SELinux problems and not SSL issues.

 ``[Security] notice Listening for SSL connections on TCP port 5671``
-    If you don't see a log message containing this in ``/var/log/messages`` then either the ``qpid-cpp-server-ssl`` package is not installed or the QPID broker is not configured for SSL.
-This can also indicate that SSL configuration is complete but the QPID broker service (qpidd) needs to be restarted.
+    If you don't see a log message containing this in ``/var/log/messages`` then either the ``qpid-cpp-server-ssl`` package is not installed or the Qpid broker is not configured for SSL.
+This can also indicate that SSL configuration is complete but the Qpid broker service (qpidd) needs to be restarted.

 ``[Security] notice SSL plugin not enabled, you must set --ssl-cert-db to enable it.``
-    Log messages in ``/var/log/messages`` containing this indicate that the QPID broker has been configured for SSL but the ``qpid-cpp-server-ssl`` RPM has not been installed.
+    Log messages in ``/var/log/messages`` containing this indicate that the Qpid broker has been configured for SSL but the ``qpid-cpp-server-ssl`` RPM has not been installed.
-    This can also indicate that the RPM has been installed but that the QPID service (qpidd) needs to be restarted.
+    This can also indicate that the RPM has been installed but that the Qpid service (qpidd) needs to be restarted.

 ``[Security] error Rejected un-encrypted connection.``
     Log messages in ``/var/log/messages`` containing this indicate that either the Pulp server or the consumer is not properly configured to connect using SSL.
 This can also indicate that SSL configuration is complete but that either the Pulp server (httpd) or